LeslieDancey/fme-server-FULL/scheduling.md

 The next few parameters concentrate on the workspace to be run.

 Once a workspace is selected there will be a short pause while FME retrieves information about the workspace.
 It will then expose any published parameters that exist in the workspace:

+The key parameters, of course, are for setting the actual schedule.
+Here the workspace is set to run every week starting on the 27th February at 2:00am

+There are also optional parameters for notification topics to trigger on completion of the scheduled task.
+These could be used to inform an administrator of the success or failure of the translation.

+Finally there are options to control job priority, job routing (which engine it should use) and job expiry (for jobs that are time-sensitive and would be no longer useful if held back past a certain time by higher priority tasks).

+Once the parameters are set for a scheduled task, it is added to the main Scheduling interface.

+Notice that there are a number of pre-defined jobs, automatically installed with FME Server for the purpose of backing-up and maintaining various components.